HariAr2/APP_assignments/README.md

-# Java
+# Advanced Programming Practices

+## Info:-

+This Repo contains all the required materials for the Advanced Programming Practices subject.The Questions or the problem statements for the code are mentioned as comments in the repo.

-Contributing:-
+## Contributing:-

 I welcome contributions from the community.
-If you want to contribute to the project, please follow these guidelines:
+If you want to contribute to the repository, please follow these guidelines:

 Fork the repository on GitHub.
 Create a new branch for your feature or bug fix.